NeneWang/learn-programming/java/projects/project-2d.md

 ## More about cryptography

 :::tip On the future
 I don't think we will be going over those this semester, but hopefully I will be populating the "blog" section with more cryptography related problems and solutions as it is pretty relevant for Computer Science.
-I think I even had some cryptography questions on one of my job interviews.
 :::
 ### Cryptogrpahy: Crash Course Computer Science